Policy Statement on Hazing

 As hazing activities have become public across the United States, many universities and national fraternities are working hard to eliminate any activity that could be considered hazing.
 ACU has created policies and procedures that are intended to protect and preserve students, club traditions, and the ACU community.

-Because the charge to build Christian community and protect each other from inappropriate treatment is greater than the charge to protect a person who is mistreating others, all members are responsible to report suspected hazing to one or all of the following: 1) a social club/student organization adviser, 2) the Director of Student Organizations and Activities, 3) the Dean of Student Life, and/or 4) an anonymous reporting form on the hazing website.
+Because the charge to build Christian community and protect each other from inappropriate treatment is greater than the charge to protect a person who is mistreating others, all members are responsible to report suspected hazing to one or all of the following: 1) a social club/student organization adviser/sponsor, 2) the Director of Student Organizations and Activities, 3) the Dean of Students, and/or 4) this anonymous reporting form on the hazing website.
 (You are not required to provide your name or contact information.
-If you wish to remain anonymous, begin filling in the form in the “Date of Incident” space provided.)
+If you wish to remain anonymous, begin filling in the form in the “Nature of this report” space provided.)
+This form can also be found on the Reporting Violations page of the Dean of Students site.

-Administrative Immunity: Any person reporting a specific hazing incident involving a student in an educational institution to the Dean of Students or other appropriate official of the institution is immune from liability, civil or criminal, that might otherwise be incurred or imposed as a result of the report.
+Administrative Immunity: Any person voluntarily reporting a specific hazing incident involving a student in an educational institution to the Dean of Students or other appropriate official of the institution is immune from liability, civil or criminal, that might otherwise be incurred or imposed as a result of the report if the person: 1) reports the incident before being contacted by authorities, and 2) is considered by the educational institution as acting “in good faith” by reporting the incident.
 Immunity extends to participation in any judicial proceeding resulting from the report.
-A person reporting in bad faith or with malice is not protected.
+A person reporting in bad faith or with malice, and/or a person reporting their own act of hazing is not protected by this section.
 ACU provides such immunity under the Non-Disciplinary Process/Administrative Agreements Policy.

-• “Organization” means a fraternity, sorority, association, corporation, order, society, corps, cooperative, club, or service, social, or a similar group, whose members are primarily students at an educational institution.
+- “Organization” means a fraternity, sorority, association, corporation, order, society, corps, cooperative, club, or student government, a band or musical group or an academic, athletic, cheerleading, or dance team, including any group or team that participates in National Collegiate Athletic Association competition, or a service, social, or a similar group, whose members are primarily students at an educational institution.

-• “Hazing” means any intentional knowing, or reckless act, occurring on or off the campus of an educational institution, by one person alone or acting with others, directed against a student that endangers the mental or physical health or safety of a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in any organization whose members are students at an educational institution.
+- “Hazing” means any intentional knowing, or reckless act, occurring on or off the campus of an educational institution, by one person alone or acting with others, directed against a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in any organization whose members are students at an educational institution.

 The term includes but is not limited to: